FernandoLpz0911/FernandoLpz0911/README.md

 So far I have one project which I worked on in a team called UICRegistration in which I participated in a 24 hours hackathon on a team in which we were given a prompt to take something and make it better and we decided to do the UIC Registration Page as it was applicable to us and was a common complaint!!
 We focused on fixing the UI of the page while also generally keeping it as close to the same styling as possible!!

-#add embedded links to projects
+//add embedded links to projects
-#briefly explain projects
+//briefly explain projects
-#improve the bio
+//improve the bio
-#add a better picture
+//add a better picture

 # 💻 Technical Skills: